Skip to main content

 Default Set of Mini Loggers

-To ensure your AutoPi Mini device works right out of the box, we preconfigure it with a set of commonly used loggers based on the most frequently requested data from our users.
+To ensure your AutoPi mini device works right out of the box, we preconfigure it with a set of commonly used loggers based on the most frequently requested data from our users.
 These default loggers are automatically installed on your device before delivery.

 During the device registration process (covered in Step 2: Registration of the device of Getting started guide), you’ll be asked to enter your vehicle’s make, model, year, and type.
 Vehicle types include: Internal Combustion Engine (ICE), Battery Electric Vehicle (BEV), Plug-in Hybrid Electric Vehicle (PHEV) or Hybrid Electric Vehicle (HEV).